ember-learn/ember-blog/source/2020-07-31-the-ember-times-issue-158.md

 Consider a dashboard with 10 widget components, each of which makes an API request.
 When a user lands on the dashboard page, do we need all the widgets to fetch their data at the same time, even if the user's viewport shows only 5 widgets at a time?

-Using the [ember-in-viewport](https://github.com/DockYard/ember-in-viewport) addon which detects if an Ember component has entered the browser's viewport.
-By default, this uses the IntersectionObserver API if it detects it the DOM element is in your user's browser – failing which, it falls back to using requestAnimationFrame, then if not available, the Ember run loop and event listeners.
+A solution is to use the [ember-in-viewport](https://github.com/DockYard/ember-in-viewport) addon, which detects if an Ember component has entered the browser's viewport.
+The addon tries a few different approaches (`IntersectionObserver` API, then `requestAnimationFrame`, then the Ember run loop and event listeners) to detect if a DOM element is in the user's browser.

 By hooking up with the addon’s provided `inViewport` service, we are able to request data once the component is within the viewport.